Calvary University logo

 1961

-Kansas City Bible College and Midwest Bible College merged, forming Calvary Bible College, and moved to Prairie Village, Kansas.
+Kansas City Bible College and Midwest Bible College merged to form Calvary Bible College in Prairie Village, Kansas.

 1966